 Hon.
-David Joanasie: Thank you, Mr. Chairman.
-Just give me a second here.
-My apologies, I do not have a definitive amount, but I think it is \$2.5 million that we are carrying over.
+David Joanasie: If you can just give us a second here; hold on.
+Sorry, my apologies.
+I don't have the definitive amounts, but I think it in the tune of \$5 million that we are carrying over.
 Thank you, Mr. Chairman.

 Mr. Savikataaq: Thank you, Mr. Chairman.
-A rough guess is that \$5 million is being carried over from \$6 million, and, this year, you are asking for \$8 million.
+A rough guess is that \$5 million is being carried over from \$6 million, and you're asking this year for \$8 million.
 Can we get an explanation as to why you are asking for another \$8 million when you have not spent the \$5 million?
-Thank you, Mr. Chairman.
+Thank you.

 Hon.
-David Joanasie: Thank you, Mr. Chairman.
-Good question on that.
-This program is meant to front load the funds in anticipation of construction.
-The planning and design are usually not the higher costs of building.
+David Joanasie: Thank you, Mr. Chairman, and good question on that.

-Once we move into construction, we anticipate that those that are completing design will probably the bulk, if not all of the funds dedicated to this.
+This program is meant to frontload the funds in anticipation of construction.
+The planning and design are usually not the higher costs of building, so once we move into construction, we anticipate that those that are completing design we would spend probably be the bulk of it, if not, even all of the funds dedicated to this.
 Thank you, Mr. Chairman.

 Mr. Savikataaq: Thank you, Mr. Chairman.
-So, just to be clear, the \$5 million and the \$8 million, which is \$13 million, will be spent before the next fiscal year?
+So, just to be clear, then the \$5 million and the \$8 million, which is \$13 million, will all be spent before the end of the next fiscal year?
 Thank you, Mr. Chairman.

 Hon.
 David Joanasie: Thank you, Mr. Chairman.
 We continue to get new proposals in on a year-to-year basis.
-So, once we do the planning, and this is a four-year phased approach.
-Year one is planning, year two is design, and years three and four would be construction of the parking garages.
+With that, once we do the planning and this is a four-year phased approach for each application, where in year one is planning, year two is design, and then years three and/or four would be construction of the parking garages.

-Hopefully within the four years, we will have spent the entirety, but we are anticipating there will be additional proposals to meet the hamlets' needs.
+Hopefully, yes, within the four years, we would spend the entirety, but we are anticipating there will be additional applications to meet the hamlets' needs.
 Thank you, Mr. Chairman.

 Mr. Savikataaq: Thank you, Mr. Chairman.
-I will ask again; does the Minister anticipate spending the \$13 million?
-He mentioned it is a four-year program, but my question was is the \$13 million going to be spent by the next fiscal year?
-Thank you, Mr. Chairman.
+I will ask the same question again: does the minister anticipate spending the \$13 million by the end of the next fiscal year?
+He talked about it is a four-year program, but my question was: is the \$13 million all going to be spent within the next fiscal year?
+Thank you.

 Hon.
 David Joanasie: Thank you, Mr. Chairman.
-I hope we do, if everything goes as planned with the hamlets.
-Going back to the carryover amounts; my official did find that the prior year's carryover was \$1,497,000, and not the \$5 million that we initially stated.
+I hope we do, that if everything according to plan and working with the hamlets.
+Going back to the carryover amounts; my official did find that the prior year's capital carryover for this program was \$1,497,000, and not the \$5 million that we previously stated.
 Thank you, Mr. Chairman.

-Mr. Savikataaq: Thank you, Mr. Chairman.
-We hope they spent it; we hope they approve it.
+Mr. Savikataaq: Thank you.
+They hope to spend it; we hope they approve it.

-My next topic is the GN surplus for demolition.
+Going onto the next one, my next topic is the GN surplus for demolition.
 There is a \$3 million request for that, and there are 10 buildings on the Department of Community and Government Services' list to be either surplus, demolished, or whatever.

 There is one in there from Arviat.
-It is the oldest building, from 1960.
+It is the oldest building; 1960.
 It also happens to belong to the Department of Community and Government Services.
-How is it decided to spend the \$3 million for these 10 buildings that are on the list?
-Thank you, Mr. Chairman.
+How is it prioritized on what gets demolished or what happens?
+Most of these are fairly old, so I imagine it might get demolished, but can we get an explanation how it is decided to spend the \$3 million for these 10 buildings that are on the list?
+Thank you.